SoftwareAG/c8y-docs/content/reference/notifications-bundle/overview.md

 After the subscription is deleted no more notifications will be saved.
 The consuming microservice or application can then drain down notifications and be removed when that is done.

-However, unconsumed notifications will be retained, and for high throughput scenarios, this can result in notifications remaining in storage if never consumed by the application.
+However, unconsumed notifications will be retained, and for high throughput scenarios this can result in notifications remaining in storage if never consumed by the application.
 They will be deleted if a tenant is deleted but otherwise can take up considerable space in permanent storage for high frequency notification sources.
 It is therefore advisable to unsubscribe a subscriber that will never run again.